The Cowspiracy Farce

 It has a pretend plot line designed to funnel the viewer into a particular conclusion.

-For example, about an hour into the movie, the ‘star,' Andersen, plays back an answering machine message from an unidentified person saying that “due to the growing controversial subject matter” a major funder has decided to withdraw financial support from the production of the film.
+About an hour into the movie, the ‘star,' Andersen, plays back an answering machine message from an unidentified person saying that “due to the growing controversial subject matter” a major funder has decided to withdraw financial support from the production of the film.

 From this point on, the mock-doc moves into pure fantasy presented disingenuously as something real.